svlad-90/DLT-Message-Analyzer/md/troubleshooting/troubleshooting.md

 >
 > Place it to: ".\dlt-viewer\styles\qwindowsvistastyle.dll" // or *.so, depending on the used OS.

 Then reboot the dlt-viewer.
-Addition style should become available.
+The additional style should become available.

 ----

-## When I try to perform a search within athe DLT-Message-Analyzer plugin, I do get the "Initial enabling error!"
+## When I try to perform a search within the DLT-Message-Analyzer plugin, I get the "Initial enabling error!" message

-In older version the error looks like this:
+In the older version the error looks like this:

 ![Screenshot of the "initial enabling error"](./troubleshooting_initial_enabling_error.png)